cdelorme/system-setup/docs/osx.md

 - Show icon preview
 - Show Library Folder

-_I was rather happy when they added the library folder checkbox, though there is a command line method that still works as well._
+While it was wonderful that this is now a setting, you can always use the `chflags nohidden ~/Library` command from terminal as well.

 **Be sure you select "Use as Defaults" at the bottom or it won't take globally.**  Afterwards you'll want to remove saved view settings (the `.DS_Store` hidden files) recursively and globally to ensure the new settings take and are not overwritten locally per directory.

-##### commands

-_Run this to remove saved view settings and reload finder:_
+After making all of these changes to settings you can wipe out the previously cached view settings with two commands:

     sudo find / -name ".DS_Store" -depth -exec rm {} \;
     killall Finder

-_To fix the hidden `~/Library` via terminal, run this:_

-    chflags nohidden ~/Library

 ## set hostname & domain name

 You will want to set the machines host name, by default it will be your full name, which is often obnoxiously long for a network name.
 You can set your hostname in `System Settings` under `Sharing`.
 It can also be done via command line, but may not take affect globally until a reboot.

-You can set your domain name via command line as well.
+You can set your hostname and domain name via command line as well:

-##### commands

-_Run this command to set your hostname via terminal:_

     sudo scutil --set HostName mypc

-_Full affects may not take place until rebooting._

-_To set your domain name:_

     domainname example.loc

+_Effects may not be complete until rebooting, so the gui is preferred._

 ## configure terminal